-The letter shows the type of the event:
+The letter represents the type of the event:

-The number shows the volume.
-The number in brackets is the traded volume for the specific event.
-A number without brackets is the total traded volume for an iceberg.
+The number represents the volume.
+The number in brackets is the traded volume for that specific event, while a number without brackets is the total traded volume for an iceberg.

-The icon on the right side of the timeline indicates that the Iceberg order is still active.
-The position shows the current price.
-The number near the active order icon shows the total executed order volume without brackets and the last trade volume in brackets.
+The icon on the right side of the timeline (“17(17)” in the above image) indicates that an Iceberg order is still active, and the position of it shows its current price.
+The number near the active order icon shows the total executed order volume when without brackets, and the last trade volume when in brackets.

 With both icons, you will see a thick horizontal line, marking a price on the chart where the order was active.
-If this line changes its orientation to vertical in some places, it means that the iceberg order was moved to another price level here.
-All event icons are pinned to that line with thin vertical lines.
+If this line changes its orientation to vertical in some places, it means that the iceberg order was moved to another price level where the line indicates.
+All event icons are pinned to that line with thin vertical dotted lines.

 Stops Visual Appearance

-A stops chain is highlighted with a bold vertical line that shows the price area of the stop run, with an icon pinned to it, showing the total volume of trades within that chain.
+A stops chain is highlighted with a bold vertical line that shows the price area of the stop run, with an icon pinned to it via the connected dotted line.
+This icon shows the total volume of trades within that chain.